-- struggles to protect an endangered species in a key part of its habitat (e.g. gorillas, orangutans, cheetahs, lions, tigers, elephants, rhinos, etc.) - conservation and livelihood struggles in relation to a major dam building project (e.g. Narmada in India; Belo Monte in Brazil) - conservation and livelihood struggles in a part of the Amazon River basin versus ranching, mining, and other pressures (this could involve the establishment or defence of a national park or indigenous reserve) - conservation and livelihood struggles in a part of the Congo River basin vis-à-vis mining and other pressures (this could involve the defence of a national park like Virunga) - struggles to establish and connect 'peace parks' in Southern Africa - conservation and livelihood struggles in the context of the palm oil boom in Southeast Asia - the successes and limitations of Project Tiger in India - the dynamics of a particular Debt-for-Nature swap - the threats posed by mining, logging, or hydroelectric development on the periphery of a National Park in Canada (e.g. the Nahanni) - struggles to defend the Arctic Wilderness Refuge (Alaska) vis-à-vis oil and gas exploration and drilling - indigenous dispossession in relation to the establishment of a national park in Canada (e.g. Wood Buffalo NP) or the US (Yellowstone NP) - large-scale ecological restoration in relation to a national park or bioregion (e.g. Grasslands NP) - struggles to defend the old growth forests in the Pacific Northwest - some other ideas of topics might be found on Conservation International's Biodiversity Hotspots page: www.biodiversityhotspots.org/
+- struggles to protect an endangered species in a key part of its habitat (e.g. gorillas, orangutans, cheetahs, lions, tigers, elephants, rhinos, etc.) - conservation and livelihood struggles in relation to a major dam building project (e.g. Narmada in India; Belo Monte in Brazil) - conservation and livelihood struggles in a part of the Amazon River basin versus ranching, mining, and other pressures (this could involve the establishment or defence of a national park or indigenous reserve) - conservation and livelihood struggles in a part of the Congo River basin vis-à-vis mining and other pressures (this could involve the defence of a national park like Virunga) - struggles to establish and connect 'peace parks' in Southern Africa - conservation and livelihood struggles in the context of the palm oil boom in Southeast Asia - conservation and livelihood struggles in relation to the 'Belt-and-Road' mega-infrastructure development - the successes and limitations of Project Tiger in India - the dynamics of a particular Debt-for-Nature swap - the threats posed by mining, logging, or hydroelectric development on the periphery of a National Park in Canada (e.g. the Nahanni) - struggles to defend the Arctic Wilderness Refuge (Alaska) vis-à-vis oil and gas exploration and drilling - indigenous dispossession in relation to the establishment of a national park in Canada (e.g. Wood Buffalo NP) or the US (Yellowstone NP) - large-scale ecological restoration in relation to a national park or bioregion (e.g. Grasslands NP) - struggles to defend the old growth forests in the Pacific Northwest - for conservation-focused topics, you are encouraged to look at Conservation International's Biodiversity Hotspots page: biodiversityhotspots.org/ - for environmental justice-focused topics, you are encouraged to look at the Global Atlas of Environmental Justice: ejatlas.org

-Style Guidelines - Paper
+Style Guidelines